paul-mcn/gazebo-terrain-generator/README.md

 # Generate terrain
 python main.py

 # Launch Gazebo.
-This is done in the root of the project dir, however, it can be done anywhere, just make sure you adjust the path arg.
+This is done in the root of the project dir, however, it can be done anywhere.
+# Just make sure you adjust the path arg.
 gazebo ./worlds/generated_world.world
 ```